telephone call

 • Tree roots wrapping through pipe joints

-• Sludge from long-term debris buildup
+• Sludge from long term debris buildup

 • Mineral scaling along pipe walls